 Master of Arts in French, Italian or Spanish

-Admission requirements to each of the three programs include letters of recommendation, a statement of purpose and proficiency in the designated foreign language.
-The degree requires 30 credits to complete, and students must take one course in linguistics or language history.
-The remainder of the program consists of literature courses associated with the field of a study; a master's thesis is optional.
+Admission requirements to each of the three programs include proficiency in the designated foreign language.
+The degree requires 30 credits to complete.
+The program consists of literature courses associated with the field of study; a master's thesis is optional.
 In addition, students must have a reading knowledge of German or Latin and take a final written exam.

 The Modern Languages and Culture Department (Dyson College of Arts and Sciences) offers courses in Arabic, Chinese, Japanese, Russian and the Romance languages.
 In addition to honor societies, co-curricular activities include individual language clubs and the Japanese Business and Cultural Society.

 If they want to continue their studies at the college level, students with a high school background in foreign language (Chinese, French, Italian, Russian or Spanish) must take the school's placement tests.